dhanb001/Ipconfig/README.md

 There's a few steps we need to take to accomplish that.

-1. Go to the quick access box in the corner, and type in *"Open Projects from File System"
+1. Go to the quick access box in the corner, and type *"Open Projects from File System"*
 ![Quick Access](IPConfig/quickaccess.PNG)